tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

  $ANGSD sites index ~/ngs_intro/output/qc_sites.pos
 ```

-We will perform most analyses with the program [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD) which is particularly
-good for working with low-medium coverage NGS data.
+We will perform most analyses with the program [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD) which is also accurate for low - medium coverage NGS data.

 ANGSD overview

 	$ANGSD --help

-Many of the calculation you do with ANGSD with be based on genotype likelihoods (GL)s,
+Many of the calculations that you do with ANGSD are based on genotype likelihoods (GL)s,
-which will improve inference accuracy over hard calline genotypes (avoids snowballing errors).
+which will improve accuracy over hard-called genotypes (avoids snowballing errors).
 <br>
-Let's calculate genotype likelihoods for the cichlids across the same 50 kb region that you filtered yesterday.
+Let's calculate genotype likelihoods for the cichlids at the same 50 kb region that you filtered yesterday.
 We'll also apply some quality control filters when calculating GLs from the bam files.
-You can see a full list
+You can see a full list of
 options by running

 	$ANGSD -bam